ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.device-watcher/README.md

 ### **WORK IN PROGRESS**

+-   (ciddi89) make onStateChanges only, when device adapter is alive
+-   (ciddi89) Homeconnect ans Smartgarden Adapter added

+### 2.3.1 (2023-01-05)

+-   (ciddi89) changed HMRPC lowbat to lowbat_alarm
+-   (ciddi89) changed HMRPC unreach to unreach_alarm
+-   (ciddi89) fixed nuki mqtt selector
+-   (ciddi89) added shelly charge datapoint to identify battery devices better
+-   (ciddi89) fixed lowbat issues
+-   (ciddi89) added lowbat support for HMRPC: HM-CC-RT-DN
+-   (ciddi89) added additionally timeSelector for each adapter for better support

+### 2.3.0 (2023-01-03)

+-   (ciddi89) sorting for device selection in the blacklist added
+-   (ciddi89) Devices can now also be blacklisted in adapter own list
+-   (ciddi89) booleans for lowbat, offline and upgradable added ([#105](https://github.com/ciddi89/ioBroker.device-watcher/issues/105))
+-   (ciddi89) euSec adapter added ([#73](https://github.com/ciddi89/ioBroker.device-watcher/issues/73))

+### 2.2.2 (2022-12-29)

+-   (ciddi89) some translation added
+-   (ciddi89) datapoints will be written in intervall
+-   (ciddi89) improvements of lists
+-   (ciddi89) some other small improvements

+### 2.2.1 (2022-12-28)

+-   (ciddi89) Innogy Smarthome added
+-   (ciddi89) Lists for each adapter are working again

+### 2.2.0 (2022-12-27)

 -   (Scrounger) Yamaha MusicCast adapter added
 -   (ciddi89) send update message on state change
 -   (Scrounger) datapoints and scheduled notification for updateable devices added
+-   (ciddi89) reaction for state changes of battery datapoints added
+-   (ciddi89) send message and write lists directly if one device has low battery
+-   (ciddi89) send message and write lists directly if on device is going online or offline

 ### 2.1.0 (2022-12-19)